 There are tons of great new hymns and new hymn arrangements being written today!
 Here are some writers and arrangers whose material I’ve used frequently in corporate settings, and I would heartily recommend to anyone who is looking for depth and clarity in what we sing as a church.

 This husband & wife songwriting team are best known for their marvelous hymn “In Christ Alone”.
 Their hymns are intended for corporate worship, and feature a powerful combination of singable melodies and weighty lyrics.
-All of their albums are worthwhile, but see especially Hymns for the Christian Life and Awaken the Dawn.
+All of their albums are worthwhile.

 Often a songwriting partner of the Gettys and Matt Boswell, Townend is the author of the familiar hymns “How Deep the Father’s Love for Us” and “The Power of the Cross”.
 His recent album Creation Sings provides unique arrangements of some of his songs previously recorded by the Gettys.